CHAPTER 9

 Dr. Caroline Purnell, 1918

 By the end of the nineteenth century women physicians could congratulate themselves for a measure of achievement which offered ample opportunity for pride and satisfaction.
 “The woman physician has come,” wrote Dr. Mary Lobdell in the Woman’s Medical Journal in 1905, “and she has come to stay.”
 In numbers alone their ranks had increased by several thousand: in 1900 they comprised close to five percent of the profession, over seven thousand strong.
 Visionary women like Elizabeth Blackwell, Mary Putnam Jacobi, Ann Preston, Marie Zakrzewska, and Mary Harris Thompson could point proudly to the achievements of their own institutions.
 Even more heartening was the progress of medical coeducation.
 Several Midwestern and West Coast universities had begun accepting women students.
 By 1900, for example, the University of Michigan had already trained 394 women in its medical department.
 Crowning these achievements in 1893 was the opening of Johns Hopkins University Medical School as a coeducational institution.
-1

 Other developments, too, provided cause for optimism.
 The decline of sectarian medicine meant that 75 percent or more of women doctors were regular physicians by 1900.
 This move toward orthodoxy gave them more credibility as a group within a profession progressing rapidly toward standardization.
-During the last third of the nineteenth century, most state and local medical societies quietly admitted women without objection.2 Although the American Medical Association did not formally accept women until 1915, it indirectly recognized them when it received Dr. Sarah Hackett Stevenson as a state delegate from Illinois at the 1876 convention.
+During the last third of the nineteenth century, most state and local medical societies quietly admitted women without objection.

 Women physicians had also made progress in securing admission to hospital clerkships, especially in New York, Philadelphia, and Chicago.
 Motivated sometimes by informal preference and sometimes by law, several states began to appoint them as clinicians or uperintendents at state asylums for the insane in which women were confined.
 In addition, a handful of women surgeons had demonstrated their proficiency in a specialty that was visibly gaining status within the profession as a whole.
-Finally, women doctors could proudly cite a growing list of publications in respected scientific and medical journals.3
+Finally, women doctors could proudly cite a growing list of publications in respected scientific and medical journals.

 By the 1890s they even had a journal of their own.
 In 1893 a group of women physicians from Toledo, Ohio, began the Worrcan’s Medical Journal, a periodical devoted to raising professional consciousness by publishing both scientific articles by and material about women physicians.
 The Journal viewed as its primary task the work of bringing the medical women of the country closer together.
 “Women physicians themselves, as a class,” declared the editor, Dr. Margaret Rockhill,

 are not aware of the progress of other women physicians along lines but recently available to them as the work of women physicians because of the lack of numbers, has been so individual in character.
 The purpose of the Journal is to more widely spread the work of medical women, and to bring into closer relationship, the women physicians of different sections of the country.
 Only through the press can this result be obtained.
 Our columns are always open for contributions from regular women physicians.
-4

 In addition to the inroads they were making among the bastions of male privilege, women physicians began to heed cries from their own ranks to formalize their professional connections.
 In the decades between 1890 and 1920, women’s medical societies were founded in many states.
 Those in Boston and New York were particularly strong.
 In Philadelphia the alumnae association of the Woman’s Medical College of Pennsylvania took great satisfaction in its activity: in 1900 it boasted of 219 members.
 Because it had a policy of giving honorary memberships to distinguished female graduates of other schools, this association offered much more than mere parochial contact when it gathered for its annual two-day meeting in the late spring.
 Members read and criticized each other’s scientific papers, which were then published in the alumnae journal.
-They also shared case studies, debated such professional issues as fee splitting and specialization, and took positive steps to promote the interests of women in the profession.5 Women physicians believed organization to be an important aid to integration within the profession.
-In 1915 the trengthening.of their professional ties culminated with the founding of the American Medical Woman’s Association by a group of Chicago women 6
+They also shared case studies, debated such professional issues as fee splitting and specialization, and took positive steps to promote the interests of women in the profession.

 Yet despite the achievements of women doctors in the last third of the nineteenth century, more than one historian has pictured the next half-century as dark years for the progress of women in medicine, years in which nineteenth-century beachheads were surrendered and lost to the champions of male backlash and institutional discrimination.
 The statistics confirm such a view.
 Though coeducation seemed to hold out enormous promise in the 1890s, the ranks of women physicians did not continue to increase.
 In fact, the number of women medical students actually declined from 1,280 in 1902 to 992 in 1926 out of a total of 18,840.
 Female physicians lost ground both in percentages and in absolute numbers.
 Medicine, moreover, was the only profession in which the numbers of women declined absolutely.
 After peaking at 6 percent of the national total in 1910, the percentages steadily shrank, and only in 1950 did women physicians again reach 1910 levels.
-It was not until the 1970s that dramatic increases in the numbers of women in medical schools again occurred 7
+It was not until the 1970s that dramatic increases in the numbers of women in medical schools again occurred

 There were several reasons for the declining numbers of medical women in the first half of the twentieth century, but the most important was the enormous alteration that came about in the structure and content of the medical-care delivery system.
 While professionalization in general narrowed women’s options in some fields while creating new career choices in “feminized” professions like nursing, librarianship, and social work, the overall effect of medical professionalization was to constrict women’s activity as physicians, and to confine their participation to particular specialties already implicitly agreed upon in the nineteenth century.